pypa/pipenv/docs/advanced.rst

 **Note:** In prior versions of ``pipenv`` it was possible to specify to search ``--extra-index-urls`` to ``pip`` and not specifically match the expected index by name.
-This functionality has been deprecated in favor of index restricted packages,which is a simplifying assumption that is more security mindful.
+This functionality has been deprecated in favor of index restricted packages, which is a simplifying assumption that is more security mindful.
 The pip documentation has the following warning around this option.

 > Using this option to search for packages which are not in the main repository (such as private packages) is unsafe,